2526 Saint Paul Street

 · Maintain or develop subject matter expertise on issues relating to civil rights for LGBTQ+ Marylanders.

-· Assist with FreeState’s policy advocacy as necessary through attending meetings and hearings, and working with coalition partners.
+· Assist with FreeState’s policy advocacy as necessary through policy research, attending meetings and hearings, and working with coalition partners.

-· Develop presentations, written resources, and other educational materials for providers and community members on various LGBTQ+ issues, including conducting teach-ins, presenting at meetings and webinars, and other community education.
+· Develop presentations, written resources, and other educational materials for community members on various LGBTQ+ legal issues, including conducting teach-ins, presenting at meetings and webinars, and other community education.

 · Staff legal clinics and other community outreach events, including on evenings and weekends, as needed.

 Qualifications: An ideal candidate will possess the following qualities:

 · Demonstrated commitment to working within marginalized communities, including experience working with transgender people, people of color, and other marginalized people is required.

 · Juris Doctor degree, with at least five years of complex civil litigation experience, including development and management of cases.
 Law school clinical work, a judicial clerkship, working within marginalized communities, or relevant journal, trial team, or moot court experience may be considered as part of the requisite amount of experience.